200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-12-SailtheUnderworld.md

 categories: 2016 supplement
 ---
 ```
-This is an inspiration aid for heroic challenges for  ìApple of Discordî or any other mythic game.
+This is an inspiration aid for heroic challenges for  ‚ÄúApple of Discord‚Äù or any other mythic game.

 Mission:
 The double that initiates the challenge dictates the type of task the Hero needs to perform: